Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 Their short coat is usually reddish-brown, although variations can occur.

-They are highly valued for their milk, which has a high-fat content and is often used for making ghee, a type of clarified butter.
+They are highly valued for their milk, which is high in fat and is often used to make ghee, a type of clarified butter.

 Malvi cattle are a hardy breed that can thrive in various conditions.

-Their versatility and usefulness make them an important part of the agricultural industry in India, and their milk is prized for its quality and flavor.
+Their versatility and usefulness make them an important part of the Indian agricultural industry, and their milk is prized for its quality and flavor.

 7. Brown Swiss Cattle

-Brown Swiss cattle are also one of the different types of cattle breeds known for their hardiness and adaptability to various climates, making them a popular choice for dairy and beef production.
+Brown Swiss cattle are also one of the various breeds known for their hardiness and adaptability to various climates, making them a popular choice for dairy and beef production.

 One unique characteristic of Brown Swiss cattle is their milk.
 Their milk is higher in butterfat and protein than other dairy breeds, making it ideal for producing cheese and butter.